AvePoint/cloud-api/docs/docs/services-and-features/insights/sites/sitePermissionsExport.md

 ## Request Sample

 To use this API, send a `GET` request to the specified endpoint, including necessary parameters as defined in the references.
+The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.

 ```json
  https://graph-us.avepointonlineservices.com/insights/sites/permission/export?siteUrls=https%3A%2F%2Fm365x353634.sharepoint.com%2Fsites%2Fretail&siteUrls=https%3A%2F%2Fm365x353634.sharepoint.com%2Fsites%2Fsite0